Vishnu8989/MYSQL-Database-Viewer/README.md

 This was just a simple project to view the content of a MySQL-Database.
 But actual plan was to make a database management system which can be used to manage the database.
 Lets see if we can make it or not :).
+If You Get any error please run in vsCode.
 <br>

 <br>